-Commercial management in construction is the discipline responsible for budgets, procurement, contracts, valuations, and profitability.
-But most commercial teams still operate with fragmented tools and manual processes that haven’t changed in a decade.
-These are the five challenges we hear most from QSs and commercial managers – and what good looks like when they’re solved.
+Commercial management in construction covers budgets, procurement, contracts, valuations, and profitability.
+Most teams still run on fragmented tools and manual processes.
+These are the five challenges we hear most from QSs and commercial managers.

 Challenge 1: Spreadsheet-Based CVR Reporting